NoPeek/NoPeek/README.md

 # Demo Video & Documentation

-Our demo video is available on YouTube 👉 [Watch Here]('https://youtube.com').
+Our demo video is available on YouTube 👉 [Watch Here](https://youtube.com).

 For a deeper dive into NoPeek, check out the full 📄 [Project Documentation](Your-Docs-Link).

+# License

+This project is licensed under the Apache License Version 2.0 License - see the [LICENSE](LICENSE) file for details.